-- Formative assessment is concerned with your development during the course of learning: it informs you about your progress.
-In the MMus/MA, particular emphasis is placed on written formative assessment within the Supporting Studies module. - Summative assessment usually takes place at the end of a programme of work and, in the MMus/MA, often takes the form of a performance, portfolio, or other culmination of learning.
+- Formative assessment is concerned with your development during the course of learning: it informs you about your progress. - Summative assessment usually takes place at the end of a programme of work and, in the Artist Diploma, often takes the form of a performance, portfolio, or other culmination of learning.
 It sums up your achievement, providing a clear statement of success or failure in meeting the learning outcomes of the module.